bor0/gidti/manuscript/chapter2.md

 X> 1.
 Negation connective
 X> 1.
 Implication connective
 X>
-X> Try to come up with a sensible statement in English for each of the proposition derived.
+X> Try to come up with a sensible statement in English for each derived proposition.

 ### 2.1.2.
 First-order logic